 With schools across the country reckoning with COVID-19, student participation in online learning has been a mixed bag.
 What’s worse, students seem to be looking for clever ways to avoid attending online classes altogether.
-The latest comes from a teen on TikTok whose “Zoom hack” video is going viral — and causing concern.
+The latest comes from a teen on TikTok whose “Zoom hack” video is going viral — causing concern in some corners, and being adopted by employees and students in others.

 “Here’s how to make it look like you’re paying attention to a meeting or class on Zoom when, in reality, you aren’t even behind the camera,” TikTok user Emily Gordon says in the viral clip.
 The elaborate process she describes involves filming yourself doing nothing for a few minutes, then using that footage as a virtual background on Zoom.